-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 Chaos and the defense

-Closing arguments in the Trump hush money trial are scheduled for Tuesday.
-The defense will go first.
-Then the prosecution will attempt to convince 12 jurors that Mr. Trump falsified business records to cover up his alleged affair with porn star Stormy Daniels because he was worried that if it became public, it would damage his chances in the 2016 presidential election.
+.
+The defense went first.
+Then the prosecution attempted to convince 12 jurors that Mr. Trump falsified business records to cover up his alleged affair with porn star Stormy Daniels because he was worried that if it became public, it would damage his chances in the 2016 presidential election.

 Mr. Trump has denied the affair with Ms. Daniels, as well as all other charges.
-His defense will argue that the central figure in the prosecution’s case, former Trump lawyer and fixer Michael Cohen, is a proven liar whose testimony cannot be trusted.
+His defense argued that the central figure in the prosecution’s case, former Trump lawyer and fixer Michael Cohen, is a proven liar whose testimony cannot be trusted.
 Mr. Cohen was the only witness to tie Mr. Trump directly to payments to Ms. Daniels, though circumstantial evidence did point to the former president’s involvement.

 The prosecution has the higher bar to clear, given that it must prove guilt beyond a reasonable doubt.
 That means it must convince jurors of a narrative that explains what happened.

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.